AaronWongNSC/aaronwongnsc.github.io/_posts/2020-04-26-More-Structure.md

 }
 ```

 (Note: I don't know why the code blocks are done this way.
 If I fix this in the future, then this will go away and I will probably not remove this comment.
-But the code blocks look silly with the current format.)
+But the code blocks look silly with the current format. -- FIXED!
+See below.)

 And I added these new containers to handle the left and right columns: